microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

 ### Example Python script

-Here's an example Python script to ingest data into Fabric tables that gets used in the preceding [Automate data ingestion](#automate-data-ingestion) section.
+Use the following Python script in step 3 above to ingest data into Fabric tables.

 ```python
 #!/usr/bin/env python